AKS Shared Application Gateway

 Follow the steps below to configure Ingress rules.

-Click Add to create the Ingress.
+Click Add to create the Ingress resource.

 On the Add Kubernetes Ingress page, click Add Rule.
 The Add Ingress Rule pane displays.